What Does this Measure?

 The median salary for Erie County is $40,419, whereas for the United States the median salary is $44,200, a difference of 8.6%.
 Since 2010 the median salary for Erie County has risen from $34,990 to $40,419, a percent change of 15.5% in 10 years.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Economy: Salary topic are:

 This indicator measures median wages above the living wage threshold as analyzed by MIT's Living Wage calculator.
 A family sustaining wage for Erie County is $32,614 per year, or $15.68 per hour each for two working adults with 2 children.
 Family Sustaining Wage = employees in industries with a median salary above $32,614 / total employment in the metropolitan area.
-The trend for Jobs Supporting a Family Sustaining Wage is down and worse from 2017 to 2018, with a reported decrease of -2.1% representing 2,274 employees.
-This drop can partially be attributed to a rise in the living wage in Erie County from $31,096 to $32,614 per adult in a family of four.
+The trend for Jobs Supporting a Family Sustaining Wage is up and better from 2019 to 2020, with a reported increase of +1.9%.

 How does Erie compare to its Peers?